pangxueyu233/CCI-in-ESCC/README.md

 # **The usage of CCI-Identify**

-To better validate the Confused Cell Identity (CCI) in ESCC and calculate the CCI score in each sample/single-cell, we had created a pipeline, named `CCI-Identify.R` to directly generate the CCI related results mentioned in our paper.
-And this part would help you yo understand the detail input files in  `CCI-Identify.R` pipeline.
-Firstly, you should install the appropriate `R (version >= 3.5)`, `ggplot2 (version=3.1)` and `ggtern (version=3.1)`.
+To better validate the Confused Cell Identity (CCI) in ESCC and calculate the CCI score in each sample/single-cell, we had created a pipeline, named `CCI-Identify.R` , to directly generate the CCI related results mentioned in our paper.
+And you could get the pipeline by clicking [here](CCI-Identify).

+This part would help you yo understand the detail input files in  `CCI-Identify.R` pipeline.
+Firstly, you should install the appropriate `R (version >= 3.5)`, `ggplot2 (version=3.1)`, `ggtern (version=3.1)`, `dplyr`, `nichenetr` and `data.table`.

 These pipeline included some important parameters.
 And here, we could introduce each of them.